khuonghoanghuy/ScrapterEngine/README.md

-# HaxeFlixel Template
+# Scrapter Engine
-Just a simple template for making games with HaxeFlixel.
+This is a haxeflixel template with bunch of thing for my future project.